AyDeveloper/DIgSig/README.md

 # Procedure

-create a message to sign
-hash the message
-sign the message offchain using ur private key!! on metamask
+create a message to sign, hash the message, sign the message offchain using ur private key!! on metamask

-verify the message on chain
-recover signer from the signature and hash compare recovered signer to the original signer
+verify the message on chain, recover signer from the signature and hash, compare recovered signer to the original signer